wikimedia/analytics-wmde-scripts/src/social/irc/README.md

 ====================

 This shows the number of users currently in the #wikidata irc channel on freenode.
-This metric is generated using a regex match on the ircindexer.net service.
+This metric is generated using a regex match on the irc2go.com service.

+Once https://phabricator.wikimedia.org/T115247 is resolved we could use Wm-bot!

 If this service stops working there are alternatives.
 Another alternative would be to make the script actually join the channel to perform the check.